BadmusAdeyemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move uppercase files to /tmp/u
-Delete files that end with ~ in current diresctory create directory welcome, welcome/to and welcome/to/school in current working direstory
+Delete files that end with ~ in current diresctory create directory welcome, welcome/to and welcome/to/school in current working direstory List files and directory in sorted order seperated by commas